binaryphile/www.minimak.org/pages/faq.md

 description:
 ---

+Where does the name Minimak come from?

+: It's a play on the word "minimax" and the "ak" ending of Dvorak (named after the researcher who designed it) as well as Colemak (another nod to Dvorak).
+Minimax is a contraction for "minimum change, maximum benefit".
+It's unrelated to the game theory algorithm of the same name.

 How fast are you at Minimak?

 : See the homepage.
 I try to post my QWERTY and Minimak speeds daily.